alexrudnick/dissertation/BURNDOWN.md

 ## general
   * be able to draw curves of word training data size versus accuracy
+  * make sure results reported in baseline" chapter are generated on the same test sets and same process as "monolingual"

 ## monolingual
   * finish up analysis and writeup